Pennsylvania

 Panel and capacity upgrades

-Often the right path when the home is outgrowing its panel, breaker layout, or overall ability to support new equipment and daily demand.
+Often the right path when the home is outgrowing its panel, breaker layout, or overall ability to support newer room uses and added electrical demand.

 Dedicated-circuit additions

-Useful for appliances, workshops, laundry areas, kitchens, and other zones that work better with their own reliable circuit capacity.
+Useful for appliances, detached spaces, finished lower levels, and other zones that work better with their own reliable circuit capacity.

 Remodel and future-readiness work

-Makes sense when homeowners want current repairs to line up with longer-term plans like basement finishing, HVAC electrification, or EV charging.
+Makes sense when homeowners want current repairs to line up with longer-term plans like electrification, lower-level use changes, or equipment upgrades.

 Electrical cost factors and planning ranges